 Cut Settings for Silhouette Cameo 3

 Updated cut settings–I created a new custom setting for my stencil materials that works well for me.
 Try it.
 If it doesn’t work, check your blade to make sure it is sharp.
 If that doesn’t work, make adjustments to the depth of the blade accordingly.
 The 007 material will not cut on my Cameo.
 I have tried every blade and every setting possible.
 It was frustrating to keep trying so I gave up.
 Some people say their Cameo will cut it, but mine will not.
 It just does not have the cut pressure/force to slice through it.
 Give it a try on your Cameo though.
 I always tease and say that my Cameo was made on a late Friday afternoon.

 Grafix .007 material thickness

 Cut Settings for Cricut

 Cut settings are chosen by turning the dial on the top of the Cricut machine.
 The dots are called “half settings”.
-For the stencil material that I use, I created a custom setting.
-Many thanks to Shirlyn Leong of Cookies Art by Shirlyn for sharing her cut settings!
-We now have the perfect setting for the Cricut to cut this material.
+For the .007 stencil material that I use, I created a custom setting.
+Many thanks to Shirlyn Leong of Cookies Art by Shirlyn for sharing her cut settings for that material.
+We now have the perfect setting for the Cricut to cut this thicker material!

-Turn the dial to custom.
-Click Make It and follow the steps in the photos.
+When you are ready to cut, click Make It and follow the steps in the photos.